komunitin/komunitin-api/social/README.md

 ## Data privacy
 Access to all resources may be restricted by assigning one of the predefined access labels to the `access` resource field.
  - `private`: The resource is only accessible by its owner.
- - `exchange`: The resource is only accessible by the members of the same exchange group.
+ - `group`: The resource is only accessible by the members of the same exchange group.
  - `public`: The resource is publicly accessible on the internet.
 Note that in order for members in other exchange groups to access a resource, it must be declared public.
-Public resources are also accessible by non-logged users when they browse the exchange network before registering.
+Public resources are also accessible by non-logged users when they browse the group network before registering.

-In a future, other access labels may be added (friends, contacts, exchange:XXXX, etc) and the `access` field may accept multiple labels for a resource.
+In a future, other access labels may be added (friends, contacts, group:XXXX, etc) and the `access` field may accept multiple labels for a resource.

 ## Authorization